Tangent equations of motion for nonlinear response functions: Formalism

 can also be obtained by identifying $f$ and $g$ with $\bm{E}$ and applying $\bm{A}$ given by Eq.~\eqref{eq:A_and_E} in the actual calculation.
 In conventional approaches, one first computes $\chi^{(n)}$ and then uses the relation $\bm{E}(\omega) = \mathrm{i} \omega \bm{A}(\omega)$ to derive

 A practical difficulty of this frequency-domain conversion is that factors $1/\omega_i$ make it undefined or numerically unstable whenever $\omega_i \to 0$.
-The time-evolution approaches avoid this issue entirely: computing $\bar{\sigma}^{(n)}$ directly via Eq.~\eqref{eq:def_optical_sig} yields a quantity that remains well-defined even at $\omega_i = 0$ and eliminates the spurious oscillations that arise from the denominator, as demonstrated quantitatively in Fig.~\ref{fig:rm_sig}.
+The time-evolution approaches avoid this explicit low-frequency conversion: Computing $\bar{\sigma}^{(n)}$ directly via Eq.~\eqref{eq:def_optical_sig} yields a quantity that remains well defined even at $\omega_i = 0$ and eliminates the spurious oscillations that arise from the denominator, as demonstrated quantitatively in Fig.~\ref{fig:rm_sig}.

+It should be emphasized that the TEOM construction itself is not tied to the velocity gauge.
+If a closed and differentiable length-gauge EOM is specified, the same Gateaux-differentiation procedure can be applied.
+In extended periodic systems, the length gauge requires the usual care associated with the position operator, Berry connections, and covariant derivatives in the Bloch representation.
+These issues are inherited from the underlying length-gauge formulation rather than introduced by TEOM.
+Once a gauge-covariant length-gauge EOM is adopted, the corresponding TEOM follow by differentiating it with respect to the external field.